pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_opennativefence.md

  **DxgkDdiOpenNativeFence** is always preceded by a call to [**DxgkDdiCreateNativeFence**](nc-d3dkmddi-dxgkddi_createnativefence.md).

+If a second process opens the shared native fence object using [**D3DKMT_OPENNATIVEFENCEFROMNTHANDLE**](../d3dkmthk/nf-d3dkmthk-d3dkmtopennativefencefromnthandle.md), *Dxgkrnl* does the following:

+* Locates the **hGlobalNativeFence**.
-If a second process opens the shared native fence object using [**D3DKMT_OPENNATIVEFENCEFROMNTHANDLE**](), *Dxgkrnl* will locate the **hGlobalNativeFence**, and create a new CPU virtual address (VA) and GPU VA mapping for that existing object in the second process's address space. *Dxgkrnl* passes this payload to the KMD by calling **DxgkDdiOpenNativeFence**, along with a new **hLocalNativeFence** handle.
+* Creates a new CPU virtual address (VA) and GPU VA mapping for that existing object in the second process's address space.

+*Dxgkrnl* passes this payload to the KMD by calling **DxgkDdiOpenNativeFence** along with a new [**hLocalNativeFence**](ns-d3dkmddi-dxgkarg_opennativefence.md) handle.

-For more information about native GPU fences, see [Native GPU fence objects](/windows-hardware/drivers/display/native-gpu-fence-objects.md).
+For more information about native GPU fences, see [Native GPU fence objects](/windows-hardware/drivers/display/native-gpu-fence-objects).

 ## -see-also